-“When my folks asked why there were so many bedrooms in the house the real estate woman told us that your family has seven boys — and a girl on the way.”
+“When my Mom asked why there were so many bedrooms in the house, the real estate woman told us that your family has seven boys — and a girl on the way.”

 “It’s so hard to keep secrets these days,” Tom said, but he grinned to show he wasn’t upset.

 “So which one are you, one of the twins, one of the triplets, or one of the two singletons?”

 “God, she told all of our family secrets!”
 Tom laughed.
 “I’m the third oldest, one of the two ‘singletons’ as you called us.
 The twins are the oldest, they are seventeen.
 I’m fifteen, the triplets are twelve, and the baby, who hates being called that, he’s ten.”

 “As soon as your sister is born he won’t be the baby anymore,” I suggested.

 “You’re right.
 But we keep kidding him that he’ll still be the baby boy and she’ll be the baby girl.
 We probably won’t call him that after she’s born.
 At least I won’t ‘cause he’ll be eleven by then, and it would be mean to keep calling him a baby.

 “Tell you what, Tony, since you’re moving into my house I’m going to leave something in my bedroom for you to find.
 Maybe you’ll pick that bedroom to be yours.
 It’s really the best because it’s one of the two bedrooms that faces west so you don’t get the early morning sun that would force you to wake up.”

 I laughed.
 “Sounds like a fun idea.
 I’ll definitely look for something in that bedroom.
 My folks are probably going to clean everything and paint, so you’ll have to be clever about where you leave it.”

 “I assume they’re not going to paint inside the closets.
 It’ll be on the top shelf at the left end of the closet.”
 He grinned.

 “I’ll be sure to remember that, and search for what you left.”